On this page

 Graduate study spaces

 Areas specifically for graduate students are located on the 5th floor of the Webster Library.

 Dissertation Writers' Rooms

 In the Webster Library, graduate students may access these areas by scanning their Concordia ID card.
 Students must go to the Webster Loans & Returns Desk during service hours to obtain a shelf and/or locker in the Webster graduate study space.
 Find out more about Webster Library's Dissertation Writers’ Rooms.

-To ensure a quiet study environment for all users of the rooms, no group discussions are permitted in the enclosed areas.
+Please note that, to promote a quiet study environment for all users of the Room, no group discussions are permitted in the Graduate Study Room.

 Library books that you want to keep on the shelf must be checked out at the Circulation Desk.
 The items are assigned to a shelf for a year.
 Any items assigned to the shelf will have a flag that corresponds to that year (one book/one flag).
 An item found without a flag will be removed from the shelf by Library staff.

 You are encouraged to return material that is no longer needed to the Circulation Desk.
 All material kept on a shelf must be returned or renewed by the due date indicated on the slip.

 The Library reserves the right to remove any materials that have been recalled/requested by other users after an initial 2-week loan period.